-We are giving discourses in the homes that have been opened to us through the papers, nearly every night in the week, and have begun Lessons" to send the addresses of Sunday-night meetings in a hall.
+We are giving discourses in the homes that have been opened to us through the papers, nearly every Sunday-night meetings in a hall.
 We hold a Bible circle every Sunday afternoon at our home which has now continued fourteen weeks, and in it we are studying the book of the Revelation by chapters.